Washington Metrorail, United States of America

 The future for Washington's public transport system

 The Silver line is 23 miles (37km) long and will include 11 stations.
 It will serve Loudoun, Fairfax and Arlington counties and the District of Columbia.
-The first phase of this line is scheduled to be opened in late 2013.
-It will be 11-miles long with five stations.
+The first phase is 11-miles long with five stations.

-Phase two, which is in planning stage, will consist of six stations - three in Fairfox County and three in Loudoun County, including the Dulles airport.
+Scheduled to open in 2018, Phase II will consist of six stations, three in Fairfox County and three in Loudoun County, including Dulles Airport, and will be 11.4 miles (18.3km) long.

-Also known as Dulles Corridor Metrorail project, the Silver line is being constructed by The Metropolitan Washington Airports Authority (MWAA) in collaboration with Dulles Transit Partners.
+Also known as Dulles Corridor Metrorail project, the Silver line is being built by the Metropolitan Washington Airports Authority (MWAA) in collaboration with Dulles Transit Partners.
 The line is estimated to cost $2.6bn.
 Bechtel was awarded the contract for construction of phase one of the Silver line.
+The Phase II construction is being led by a joint venture named Capital Rail Constructors, comprising Clark Construction Group and Kiewit Infrastructure South Co under a $1.17bn contract.

 The light rail system, Dallas Area Rapid Transit (DART), is to be doubled in size during the next decade following agreement on a $2.4bn investment programme.